aws/amazon-genomics-cli/site/content/en/docs/Workflow engines/nextflow.md

 ### WES Adapter

 Amazon Genomics CLI communicates with the Nextflow engine via a GA4GH [WES](https://github.com/ga4gh/workflow-execution-service-schemas) REST service.
-The WES Adapter implements the WES standard and translates WES calls into calls to the Nextflow Batch Job.
+The WES Adapter implements the WES standard and translates WES calls into calls to the Nextflow head process.

 ### Engine Batch Job

-For every workflow submitted, the WES adapter will create a new AWS Batch Job that contains the Nextflow process responsible for running that job.
+For every workflow submitted, the WES adapter will create a new AWS Batch Job that contains the Nextflow process responsible for running that workflow.
 These Nextflow "head" jobs are run in an "On-demand" compute environment even when the actual workflow tasks run in a Spot environment.
 This is to prevent Spot interruptions from terminating the workflow coordinator.

 ### Compute Environment